-Therefore, if you are looking for a quick fighter with great combos, then Liu Kang is an obvious choice.
+You can always hit the opponent with a fireball and then close the distance to land a powerful kick combo.
+If you are looking for a quick fighter with great combos, then Liu Kang is an obvious choice.

 Geras is a relatively new character in the Mortal Kombat franchise.
 His previous appearance was in Mortal Kombat 11, where he was the story’s antagonist.

-You can use his abilities to cause complete confusion and chaos during the fight so your opponent won’t see his attacks coming.
+You can use his abilities to cause complete confusion and chaos during the fight, so your opponent won’t see his attacks coming.

 A – Tier Fighters

 The Godof Thunder and Lightning is back for this reboot.
 However, this time, Raiden has a reduced role of being Earth’s champion and not the protector of Earthrealm.
-Moreover, at the beginning of the campaign, Raiden is an ordinary human with no powers.
+I was disappointed that Raiden was primarily given a side role in Mortal Kombat 1.

 Raiden still gets his lightning powers later on, which grants him all of his iconic moves.
 This is not an easy character to master due to his complex combos, and he requires players to learn a few of his combos.
 Raiden has all the moves necessary, whether you are trying to aim low or high.

 Moreover, if your opponent is standing on the other end of the screen, use your lightning teleport to dash into them.

 Shang Tsung is one of the central protagonists of the Mortal Kombat universe and a powerful sorcerer.
 However, during the events of this game, Shang Tsung’s fate is altered by Liu Kang, who makes him an ordinary human.

-Shang Tsung may very well be one of the most versatile characters on the roster.
-However, you need to get the game on early access to get him as a playable character at the start.
+Shang Tsung may be one of the most versatile characters on the roster, but I believe he is a little tricky to master.
+Moreover, you need to get the game on early access to get him as a playable character at the start.
 The sorcerer can transform into his older and younger form.

-On top of that, Shang Tsung can also transform into an opponent fighter, leading to some exciting opportunities in a fight.
+Even though these are some of the best abilities in the game, I still felt overwhelmed by the plethora of choices.
 However, Shang Tsung is not in the S Tier because managing multiple characters and their playstyle can be overwhelming and requires practice.

 Kung Lao still has his iconic razor-sharp hat in Mortal Kombat 1.
 This hat can be thrown towards your opponents and be a very effective ranged attack.
 Moreover, most of Kung Lao’s iconic move set returns in this game, still making him a favorite for most players.

+Not only that but like Raiden, I was a little disappointed to see Kung Lao being reduced to a side character.
 Using the Kameo system instead of his teleportation may require a bit of practice.

-Mileena returns for Mortal Kombat 1, and almost everything that made her character great is here.
-Most players pick Mileena for his speed and quick attacks.
-Her speedy attacks are back in this game and are fine-tuned to perfection.
+Mileena returns for Mortal Kombat 1, and while playing as her, I was excited to find almost everything that made the character great returns here.
+Most players pick Mileena for her speed and quick attacks.
+Her swift attacks are back in this game and are fine-tuned to perfection.

 Moreover, using the Kameo system with her combos will keep your combo streak going long.
 Mileena is also an expert in attacking from directions, which keeps your opponent on their toes and constantly guessing where the next move will come in.

 B – Tier Fighters

 The B Tiers fighters in Mortal Kombat 1 are still some fantastic fighters.
 Nevertheless, better fighters are still on this list, with a slightly better move set for combat.

-However, the only problem with Kitana is her limited moves set.
-Most of her actions have the same effect and lack variety.
+However, my only problem while playing with Kitana was her limited moves set.
+It felt like most of her actions had the same effect and lacked variety.
 This can often lead to fights that are often not as exciting.

 This grappling hook is excellent for pulling the enemies towards you, opening them up for other attacks.
 The grapple can also sometimes stick to your enemies and stun them.

 Shao may seem too big to handle himself, but this is untrue.
-General Shao is not only quick, but he also puts his entire strength into every move.
-Still, getting settled on this fighter’s unique fighting style requires practice.
+I was surprised to find General Shao is not only quick, but he also puts his entire strength into every move.
+This does mean that every hit your opponent faces is every bit menacing.
+Getting settled on this fighter’s unique fighting style requires practice.

 Rain is another incredibly versatile character in this roster.
 He has some fantastic abilities that all hinder the opponent’s movement in the arena.
 Moreover, his portals allow players to teleport between different battlefield areas.